fabiohecht/kafka-bookstore-tutorial/README.md

 Using console-consumer inside a container with kafka:
 Kafka-avro-console-consumer [todo] or Landoop Kafka topics UI.

-### Java Mock Producer
+### Start Java Mock Producer

 Let's start the Java Mock event producer.
-All of this can be done from IntelliJ's GUI, but it's easier for me to describe (and for you to copy and paste) by using the terminal.
+All of this can be done from IntelliJ's, which is contained in the VM.

-Open up another terminal window and type:

-    cd IdeaProjects/kafka-bookstore-tutorial
-    mvn clean package

-[**TODO** is JDK properly configured in VM?]
+Let's first compile the project with Maven.
+On the right-hand side of IntelliJ's window, under "Maven Projects", "Lifecycle", double click "clean", then double click "package".

+ * On the project navigator (left part of the screen), navigate to src/main/java/...producer.
+ * Open the class MockProducer.
+Have a look at how we produce events to Kafka by calling producer.send().
+ * Run the MockProducer -- right click file name and "Run 'MockProducer.main()'.
+ * If all goes well, we are producing mock events to Kafka!

+Like before, you can use the kafka-avro-console-consumer or Landoop's UI to see the events coming in your topics.

+In real life, a Java Spring Boot microservice could expose an API that, when called by the Shipping partner or the Post, produces the event.

 ## KSQL